gtuck/web3400-Course-Docs/projects/05/description.md

 ...
 ```

-The `is-static` attribute makes the buttons appear static (non-clickable) and is useful for displaying information that does not require interaction, such as the count of likes, favorites, and comments for each article on the `index.php` page.
+The `is-static` attribute makes the buttons appear static (non-clickable).
+It is useful for displaying information that does not require interaction, such as the count of likes, favorites, and comments for each article on the `index.php` page.

 ## Final Steps